camunda/camunda-docs/docs/components/connectors/custom-built-connectors/connector-sdk.md

 If the Connector handles exceptional cases, it can use any exception to express technical errors.
 If a technical error should be associated with a specific error code, the Connector can throw a `ConnectorException` and define a `code` as shown in **(3)**.

 We recommend documenting the list of error codes as part of the Connector's API.
 Users can build on those codes by creating [BPMN errors](/components/connectors/use-connectors/index.md#bpmn-errors) in their Connector configurations.<br/>

 ###### Retryable errors

 :::note
-Your connector needs to fetch the `retryContext` variable as shown in **(6)**.
+Your Connector needs to fetch the `retryContext` variable as shown in **(6)**.
 Otherwise, the Connector runtime environment will treat this exception as a regular exception (using the job's retry configuration).
 :::

 As shown in **(4)**, the Connector can also throw a `ConnectorRetryException` to signal a retryable error (external API call in this case).
 Such errors can be handled by the Connector runtime environment to retry the Connector function execution.
 Here are some specifics about the `ConnectorRetryException`:

 - You can use the `errorCode(String code)` method to define a specific error code for the `ConnectorRetryException`.
 Retries are on a per-error-code basis.
 - If you don't define an error code, the Connector runtime environment will use a **default** value.
-This means that all ConnectorRetryExceptions without a specific error code will be treated as the same error and will share the total number of retries.
+This means that all `ConnectorRetryExceptions` without a specific error code will be treated as the same error and will share the total number of retries.

 If the Connector has a result to return, it can create a new result data object and set its properties as shown in **(5)**.